 The materials can be used by trained CHWs and other health professionals (such as dietitians, nurses, or health educators).

-The heart health manuals are designed for minority and underserved communities in need.
+Manual - The heart health manuals are designed for minority and underserved communities.
 Each manual contains culturally appropriate and user-friendly information on heart disease risk factors (high blood pressure, high cholesterol, overweight/obesity, diabetes, and physical inactivity) and lifestyle choices for healthy living.

-The companion picture cards include colorful illustrations and talking points to reinforce key heart health messages.
+Picture Cards & Handouts - The companion picture cards include colorful illustrations and talking points to reinforce key heart health messages.
 Handouts included in each session can be used to teach group education classes or for individual patient education to enforce the topics within each session.

 Health Education Materials